aws-amplify/amplify-js/CONTRIBUTING.md

 See the [LICENSE](https://github.com/aws-amplify/amplify-ios/blob/master/LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

-We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes..
+We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.